Star Employees: How to Keep Overachievers Shining at Work

 ~ Sister Mary Lauretta

 The chemistry was undeniable.
-The choreography was perfection.
-The filming flawless.
+The choreography was perfect.
+The filming was flawless.

 Everyone was abuzz about the electricity between these two — were they really in love?